hacholda/hacholda.github.io/README.md

 # Responsibility
 Working over 20 years in System Integration (SI) for network security and software system.
 \n
-He perform project management.
+\nHe perform project management.
 Established architect solution for customer and summary the budgets of projects in part of Network, System and Cyber Security.

 # Certificate